perelloc/sensor-challenge/PITCHME.md

 +++

-@snap[span-100]
+@snap[north-west]
 The kernel currently provides only a subset of C++ functionality.
 The following features are not supported:
 @snapend

 @ul
-Dynamic object management with the new and delete operators Run-time type identification
+- Dynamic object management with the new and delete operators
+- Run-time type identification
-Exceptions
+- Exceptions
-Static global object destruction
+- Static global object destruction
 @ulend

 While not an exhaustive list, support for the following functionality is included:

 @ul
-Inheritance
+- Inheritance
-Virtual functions
+- Virtual functions
-Virtual tables
+- Virtual tables
-Static global object constructor
+- Static global object constructor
 @ulend